openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 In addition to a mechanism defined in (#credential-authz-request), Credential Issuers MAY support requesting authorization to issue a credential using OAuth 2.0 scope parameter.

-When the Wallet does not know which scope value to use to request issuance of a certain credential, it can discover it using the `scope` Credential Issuer metadata parameter defined in (#credential-metadata-object).
+When the Wallet does not know which scope value to use to request issuance of a certain credential, it can discover it using the `scope` Credential Issuer metadata parameter defined in (#credential-issuer-parameters).
 When the flow starts with a Credential Offer, the Wallet can use the `credentials` parameter values to identify object(s) in the `credentials_supported` array in the Credential Issuer metadata parameter and use `scope` parameter value from that object.

 The Wallet can discover the scope values using other options such as normative text in a profile of this specification that defines scope values along with a description of their semantics.